sahand-zeynol/nestjs-rabbitmq-sdk/README.md

 # nestjs-rabbitmq-sdk

 # Description
-This module created to handle all RabbitMQ features  including managing Channels, Exchanges, Queues, Publishers, and Consumers.
+This module was created to handle all RabbitMQ features  including managing Channels, Exchanges, Queues, Publishers, and Consumers.

-This package examples used [here](https://github.com/sahand-zeynol/nestjs-rabbitmq).
+You can find this package examples [here](https://github.com/sahand-zeynol/nestjs-rabbitmq).

 # Motivation

-I found some RabbitMQ features which did't supported by NestJS and most of them initiated decentralized.
+I found some RabbitMQ features which was't supported by NestJS, and most of them were initiated decentralized.
-I tried to centralized initiation and use it wherever you want.
+I tried to create centralized initiation and you can use it wherever you want.
 # Usage

 Install
 ```bash
 npm install ---save nestjs-rabbitmq-sdk
 ```
-You can import `RmqModule` to the `imports` array of module for which you would like to discover handlers.
+You can import `RmqModule` to the `imports` array of the module for which you would like to discover handlers.

  ```typescript
 import { Module } from '@nestjs/common';